 As a first-time home buyer, your largest expense will usually be your down payment.
 This is the first major payment you make toward your home purchase.
-Most lenders calculate your down payment as a percentage of your total loan value.
+Your down payment is calculated as a percentage of your new home’s purchase price.
 For example, if you buy a $200,000 home and you want to put 10% down, you’d bring $20,000 to closing.
 Your down payment is due when you close on your loan.

 Many first-time buyers believe they can’t buy a home unless they put 20% down.
 This isn’t a requirement – it’s possible to buy a home with as little as 3% down on a conventional loan.
 Some government-backed mortgages even have 0% down payment requirements.
 However, there are a few benefits to making a larger down payment:

 - Avoid PMI.
-If you take out a conventional loan and you put less than 20% down, your lender will require you to buy private mortgage insurance.
-PMI is a type of insurance that protects your lender if you default on your loan.
-PMI is added to your monthly payment and affords you no benefits.
+If you take out a conventional loan and you put less than 20% down, your lender will require you to pay private mortgage insurance (PMI).
+It’s added to your monthly payment and protects your lender if you default on your loan.
 If you have a 20% down payment, you can avoid paying PMI.

 - Secure a lower interest rate.
 The less money you borrow, the less of a risk you are to your lender.
 If you have a higher down payment, your lender can offer you a lower interest rate.

-- You can access a loan with a lower credit score.
-You might still be able to get a mortgage if you have a larger down payment.
-If you take out an FHA loan and you have at least 10% down, you can qualify with a score as low as 500 points.
-However, the minimum score at Rocket Mortgage®is 580.
+- Qualify for a home loan with a lower credit score.
+You might still be able to get a mortgage if you have a lower credit score.
+If you take out an FHA loan and you have at least 3.5% down, you can qualify with a credit score as low as 580 with Rocket Mortgage®.

 - You can lower your monthly payment.
 Putting more money down lowers what you must pay your lender each month.
 Taking a little time to save more before you buy can make it easier to handle your mortgage in the coming years.

-The bottom line?
-A large down payment isn’t a requirement to buy a home, but it can be helpful and allow you to unlock more mortgage options.
+So, a large down payment isn’t a requirement to buy a home.
+But it can be helpful and allow you to unlock more mortgage options.

 You don’t pay property taxes when you rent a home or apartment.
-But you’ll need to plan ahead for taxes as soon as you become a homeowner.
+But you’ll need to plan ahead for taxes as soon as you own real estate.

-Property taxes are paid to your local government.
-They pay for things like public schools, roads and fire departments.
+Property taxes are paid to your local government for things like public schools, roads and fire departments.
 No matter where you live, you’ll pay some form of property tax.
 Most counties calculate your tax dues based on a percentage value of your home.
 If you live in a more expensive property or in an area with higher local tax rates, you’ll pay more.

 This method is beneficial for both you and your lender.
 You can pay your taxes in small increments throughout the year instead of worrying about a large single payment.
 Your lender gets the assurance that you won’t get a lien put on your house for failure to pay taxes.
-Your lender may not include escrow account contributions in your monthly payment, so you’ll need to anticipate your local taxes yourself and plan ahead for them.
+If you don’t have an escrow account, you’ll need to anticipate your local taxes yourself and plan ahead for them.

 You may also need to budget for homeowners association fees.
-These cover the cost of maintaining community common areas.
+These cover the cost of maintaining common community areas.
 The amount you’ll pay in HOA fees depends entirely on where you live.
-HOA fees can cost anywhere from a few hundred dollars a year to thousands of dollars a month, depending on your amenities.
-The average single-family homeowner pays $200 – $300 a month in HOA fees.
+HOA fees can be anywhere from a few hundred dollars a year to thousands of dollars a month, depending on your amenities.
+The average owner of a single-family home pays $200 – $300 a month in HOA fees.

 You may have paid a portion of your utilities when you rented a space.
 Your landlord might also have agreed to take care of a few monthly bills on your behalf.
 As a homeowner, you’ll need to cover 100% of the cost of heating, cooling and lighting up your home.